-Chair, Senate Health Committee
+Chair, Senate Appropriations Committee

-State Capitol Room 2191
+State Capitol Building, Room 2206

-AAP-CA Position: SUPPORT
+AAP-CA Position: Support

-AB 1335 would help assure that parents and children are properly informed about the risks of consuming sugar-sweetened beverages, including those that are designed to appear to be healthy choices (including some sports drinks, sweetened fruit beverages, and flavored water drinks).
+AB 1335 (Bonta) would help assure that parents and children are properly informed about the risks of consuming sugar-sweetened beverages, including those that are designed to appear to be healthy choices (including some sports drinks, sweetened fruit beverages, and flavored water drinks).
 This would help to reduce childhood obesity, type 2 diabetes, and tooth decay, and would contribute to Californians’ long-term health.

-State Government Affairs Committee, American Academy of Pediatrics, California
+Chief Executive Officer, American Academy of Pediatrics, California